Make It Stop (Andor): Plot

 Kleya goes to the safe house Luthen provided Cassian and Bix (Note: As depicted in "Ever Been to Ghorman?") and retrieves a lockpicking device.
 She then travels to the hospital where Luthen is being kept, which is under heavy Imperial watch.
-She dons stolen nurse attire and evades surveillance while searching for Luthen.
+She dons stolen nurse attire and evades follows Imperial personnel to Luthen.
 Dedra, meanwhile, is arrested by the ISB for botching Luthen's capture, and her former assistant Heert, now an ISB supervisor, takes over her investigation.
 Imperial technicians at Luthen's shop unsuccessfully try to salvage data from the destroyed radio.

 As Kleya makes her way through the hospital, she reflects on her past with Luthen.
-Flashbacks reveal that Luthen was an Imperial sergeant named Lear, whose unit massacred Kleya's hometown when she was a child; he found Kleya hiding in his ship and informally adopted her while defecting from the Empire, tormented by guilt.
-The two began selling antiques under new identities while waging resistance against the Empire, including the bombing of an Imperial garrison on the Emperor's home world of Naboo.
+Flashbacks reveal that Luthen was an Imperial sergeant named Lear, whose unit massacred people in Kleya's hometown when she was a child.
+He found Kleya hiding in his ship and informally adopted her while defecting from the Empire.
+The two began selling antiques under new identities while waging resistance against the Empire, including the bombing of Imperial vehicles on the Emperor's home world of Naboo.

-In the present, Kleya sets off explosive charges she had placed on Imperial ships parked outside the hospital, creating a distraction that she uses to break into Luthen's ward.
-She tearfully disconnects Luthen's life support system and watches him take his last breath, then escapes the hospital right as the guards return.
+In the present, Kleya detonates bombs she has placed on Imperial ships parked outside the hospital, creating a distraction that she uses to break into Luthen's ward.
+She tearfully disconnects Luthen's life support system and watches him take his last breath, then flees as the guards return.